azurlane-api/azurlane-api/docs/ships/get.md

-# Ship
+# Ships

-Used to get ship info.
+Used to get ships from a specific rarity, type or affiliation.

 **URL** : `/ships`